 Fungi also include mold and yeast.
 At Mushlabs, we only work with fungi that produce edible mushroom bodies.
 This is because we want to make sure we produce food that is already proven to be safe and delicious for human consumption.

 Mycelium (plural: mycelia) can be thought of as the "roots" of mushrooms.
 It is the vegetative (non-reproductive) part of fungi.
 It is usually in a form of extensive filament-like network underground.
 Fungi use mycelia to secrete enzymes that break down the food around them and then to absorb nutrients.
 So mycelium for fungi serves a function similar to the digestive tract for humans, with a difference being that the digestion takes place outside of the body for fungi.

 At mushlabs, we grow and harvest the mycelium of the mushroom-forming fungi, because the mycelium grows faster and has similar or better nutritional and aroma profiles as the fruiting body (the mushroom) of the fungus.

 + What is fermentation and how does it work?

 Fermentation by definition is any process in which organic substrates are chemically converted through enzymatic action by a living organism.
-Many microorganisms use fermentation as a primary means of obtaining energy, so when we talk about fermentation in the context of the food industry, we mean the use of microorganisms to process foodstuff.

 Here is another fun fact: fermentation is an "old" technology!
 It has been around for at least 10000 years across many cultures.
 Our ancestors used fermentation to prevent food from spoiling back when there were no fridges!